lewissearsiv/cc-react-app/README.md

 This is my first attempt at deploying a very simple React app for some exposure to the process and to practice some Javascript.
 You can run the app on your local machine [here](https://lewissearsiv.github.io/cc-react-app/).
 I also will in the future attempt to put the app in a docker container for some practice.

+All of the information below is just standard instructions for a *create-react-app* repository.

+---

 # Getting Started with Create React App